Clastify logo

 Image

-A good carbon cycle diagram isn’t an art competition.
+A good carbon cycle diagram is not an art competition.
 It’s a clear model.
-Label each pool with the form or location in which carbon is stored, and label each arrow with the process that moves the carbon.
-In terrestrial ecosystems, include atmospheric carbon dioxide.
-In aquatic ecosystems, include dissolved carbon dioxide and hydrogen carbonate ions as inorganic carbon pools.
+Label each pool with what carbon is stored in, and label each arrow with the process that moves the carbon.
+For terrestrial ecosystems, include atmospheric carbon dioxide.
+For aquatic ecosystems, include dissolved carbon dioxide and hydrogen carbonate ions as inorganic carbon pools.

-Death, egestion and decomposition may also be included, as they show how carbon enters dead organic matter and returns to carbon dioxide through decomposer respiration.
+You can also show death, egestion and decomposition, since these explain how carbon enters dead organic matter and returns to carbon dioxide through decomposer respiration.

 Whether an ecosystem stores or releases carbon depends on the balance

 A carbon sink is a system or pool that has a net uptake of carbon over a specified time.
-An ecosystem is a carbon sink when photosynthesis removes more carbon dioxide than respiration releases.
+An ecosystem works as a carbon sink when photosynthesis removes more carbon dioxide than respiration releases.

 A carbon source is a system or pool that has a net release of carbon over a specified time.
-An ecosystem is a carbon source when respiration releases more carbon dioxide than photosynthesis removes.
+An ecosystem works as a carbon source when respiration releases more carbon dioxide than photosynthesis removes.

-That balance can shift with season, disturbance and time scale.
-A growing forest may act as a sink as biomass and soil carbon accumulate.
+That balance is not fixed.
+It can shift with season, disturbance and time scale.
+A growing forest can be a sink while biomass and soil carbon accumulate.
 During a fire, the same forest becomes a source because combustion releases carbon dioxide rapidly.

 Image

 Decomposition matters.
 In most ecosystems, saprotrophs break down dead organic matter and respire, releasing carbon dioxide.
-Where conditions are waterlogged, acidic or anaerobic, decomposition can slow down, so peat can accumulate.
+Where conditions are waterlogged, acidic or anaerobic, decomposition can slow down, allowing peat to accumulate.
 Over long times, this sequestration removes carbon from the active cycle.

 Sequestration is the long-term removal and storage of carbon from the active carbon cycle.
 Peat formation, soil carbon accumulation and fossil fuel formation are examples on very different time scales.